 Kanna only chuckled and shook her graying head as she moved around so she could braid her granddaughter's hair.

 "But many girls in our culture marry at sixteen and begin to have children almost a few months or a year later," the old woman reminded her.
 "You are already nineteen, my dear.
 You're not that young."

 Katara remembered Yue being engaged at sixteen before she turned into the Moon Spirit.
-When she turned sixteen-years-old herself, many of the young men from both Tribes had tried to court her, especially since she was one of the heroes of the war and daughter to the Southern Water Tribe Chief.
+When she turned sixteen herself, many of the young men from both tribes had tried to court her, especially since she was one of the heroes of the war and daughter to the Southern Water Tribe Chief.
 But of course, she always declined their offers since she was Aang's girlfriend, but this did not seem to stop the suitors.